imajean/KissAnime-Cartoon-Downloader/README.md

 + The  "Download Options" radio selection can be explained as follows:
   + "Download with Browser" forces the script to download the files through the browser's download interface
   + "Download with IDM" forces the script to download through IDM, by the use of the [Chrome](http://www.internetdownloadmanager.com/register/new_faq/chrome_extension.html) or [Firefox](http://getidmcc.com/) IDM plugins.
 If it doesn't work it falls back to "Download with Browser"
-  + "Download with JDownloader" makes an ordered collection of links for direct copy and paste into JDownloader.
-This options **has no fallback**
+  + "Download with JDownloader" sends the links directly to JDownloader 2 through the flashgot API.
+This option currently **has no fallback**

 ##### Select Settings
 + There are two options for selection method, relevant only to the [Series Page](#series-page)